JodoZT/MHWNoChunk/README.md

 For texture preview function: Qowyn

-For other programming issues: rz7d, KeisukeOkaya
+For other programming issues: rz7d, KeisukeOkaya, Andoryuuta

 ## What this tool can do:
 * Decompress part of the MHW chunk file as you want.